Professional Development Training

 Cancellation Policy

-EGRU reserves the right to
+EGRU reserves the right to cancel or reschedule a course if:

-Course fees will be fully refunded if
+Course fees will be fully refunded if:

-If a registrant cancels their place on the course before the confirmation date, the registration fees will be fully refunded.
-Fees for cancellations received on or after the confirmation date, will not be refunded BUT a registration place can be transferred to another person.
-Cancellations will only be accepted by email to judith.botting@jcu.edu.au |
+Requests for cancellations received on or after the confirmation date, will not be refunded BUT a registration place can be transferred to another person.